ecovillage/neseri/README.md

 * Deployment instructions

+You need a JavaScript runtime, otherwise rails will bail out (`ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime.
+See https://github.com/rails/execjs for a list of available runtimes.`).
+Check the link and install one of the runtimes (I go with [therubyracer](https://github.com/cowboyd/therubyracer)).

 In production (haha), make sure to have these environment variables set(with proper values of course):

     MAILER_HOST=yourhost.commm # to generate absolute URLs in mails